-Contributions: The Commission establishes rates based on an actuarially determined rate.
-For the year ended June 30, 2020, the Commission's expected contribution rate was 0.20% of covered-employee payroll.
+Contributions: The Commission's contributions to the plan are actuarially determined.
 Employees pay the difference between the benefit they receive and the monthly premium.
-During the year ended June 30, 2020, contributions to the Plan were \$1,026, including implied subsidy.
+During the year ended June 30, 2022, the Commission's benefit payments were \$1,752 and the implied subsidy was \$2,548, resulting in total contributions of \$4,300.

-Net OPEB Liability: The Commission's net OPEB liability was measured as of June 30, 2020, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2019.
+Net OPEB Liability: The Commission's net OPEB liability was measured as of June 30, 2022, and the total OPEB liability used to calculate the net OPEB liability was determined by an actuarial valuation as of June 30, 2021.

-Actuarial Assumptions: The total OPEB liability at June 30, 2020 was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:
+Actuarial Assumptions: The total OPEB liability at June 30, 2022 was determined using the following actuarial assumptions, applied to all periods included in the measurement, unless otherwise specified:

-Inflation 2.50%

-Salary increases 2.75% per year

-Investment rate of return 7.82%

-Discount rate 7.82%

-Pre-retirement turnover Derived using CalPERS membership data

-Healthcare trend rate 6.5% in the first year, trending down to 3.84% over 57 years

-Mortality rate Derived using CalPERS membership data
+Inflation 2.50% Salary increases 2.75% per year Investment rate of return 5.85% Discount rate 7.82% Pre-retirement turnover Derived using CalPERS membership data 6.0% for Pre-Medicare and 5.2% for Medicare in the first Healthcare trend rate year, both trending down to 4.04% over 55 years Mortality rate Derived using CalPERS membership data

 Pre-retirement and post-retirement mortality rates include 20 years of projected on-going mortality improvement using scale BB published by the Society of Actuaries.
-The healthcare trend rates above are a change in assumptions from 7.0% trending down to 4.73% used at the June 30, 2019 measurement date.
+The healthcare trend rates above are a change in assumptions from 6.5% trending down to 4.04% used at the June 30, 2021 measurement date.
+The discount rate was also changed from 7.84% to 7.82%.